 The major department conducts the examination.
-The examining committee shall be chaired by the head of the major department or delegate, and will normally consist of the student's supervisor and other members of the major department, as appointed by the examining committee chair.
-The method adopted for examination and evaluation, and the areas to be examined shall be specified by the major department subject to approval by the Graduate Studies Committee and Faculty Council.
+The examining committee shall be chaired by the head of the major department or delegate, and will normally consist of the student's supervisor(s) and other members of the major department, as appointed by the examining committee chair.
+The method adopted for examination and evaluation, and the areas to be examined shall be specified by the major department.
+A thesis research proposal may form part of this examination.

 The examining committee shall determine the result of the examination.
 If the result is not favourable, the examining committee may recommend to Faculty Council through the Graduate Studies Committee either that the examining committee reconvene at a later date to re-examine the student, or that the student be required to withdraw.
-Reexamination, if authorized, shall not take place before the elapse of at least three months, but no later than twelve months, from the date of the first examination.
+Re-examination, if authorized, shall not take place before the elapse of at least three months, but no later than twelve months, from the date of the first examination.
+A 12 month extension of the 24 month limit is implicit in this authorization.